salesforce/DialogStudio/README.md

 2. Original dataset licenses: For reference, we also put the originally available licenses for each dataset into their respective dataset folders.
 3. Code: Our codebase is under the [Apache License 2.0](LICENSE.txt).

-For detailed licensing information, please refer to the specific licenses accompanying the datasets.
+For detailed licensing information, please refer to the specific licenses accompanying the original datasets.
 It is important to familiarize yourself with these terms as we do not assume responsibility for licensing issues.

 ## Acknowledgement
 We sincerely thank all dataset authors who have contributed to the Conversational AI field.
 Despite careful efforts, inaccuracies in our citations or references may occur.
 If you spot any errors or omissions, please raise an issue or submit a pull request to help us improve.
 Thank you!